 In the newest collector’s edition of «Where’s Wally?» you can see comprehensive changes, all related to Arabs and/or Islam.

-Many people born in the 1980s and 1990s have a nostalgic relationship with the cartoon figure Wally (or Waldo in the U.S. and Canada), created by Martin Hanford.
-During childhood we tried to find the spectacled dude with red and white striped clothes in a number of books, among big crowds in all sorts of places: From cities and campsites in the first release to still more imaginative areas in recent books, such as ancient Egypt, the castle of Dracula, Hollywood studios, fantasy lands and much more.
+Many people born in the 1980s and 1990s have a nostalgic relationship to the cartoon figure Wally (or Waldo in the U.S. and Canada), created by Martin Hanford.
+During our childhood we tried to find the spectacled dude with red and white striped clothes in a number of books, among big crowds in all sorts of places: From cities and campsites in the first release to still more imaginative areas in recent books, such as ancient Egypt, the castle of Dracula, Hollywood studios, fantasy lands and much more.

 I was thoroughly pleased when I recently received the fairly new collection «Where’s Wally?
 The Totally Essential Travel Collection» as a gift.
 However, when I browsed through what I thought would be nice childhood memories, I got a bad taste in my mouth: at least four of the scenes have been radically changed!

 Out with the Arabs

 Over the years the Wally books have had a few minor changes in the name of political correctness, primarily the introduction of a bra to a topless lady on a beach and underwear for a streaker at a sports stadium.
 The changes in the «Totally Essential Travel Collection», on the other hand, are significantly bigger and, in my opinion, shocking.

 As far as I can see, four scenes have been changed from including Arabs and/or Muslims to replacing them with something else.
 The scenes involved are:

 - The End of the Crusades in «Where’s Wally Now?»